-- (a) Officers shall not withhold the identity of an informant from their superiors - (b) Identities of informants shall otherwise be kept confidential - (c) Criminal activity by informants shall not be condoned - (d) Informants shall be told they are not acting as police officers, employees or agents of the Santa Cruz Police Department, and that they shall not represent themselves as such - (e) The relationship between officers and informants shall always be ethical and professional - (f) Social contact shall be avoided unless necessary to conduct an official investigation, and only with prior approval of the Investigations Commander - (g) Officers shall not meet with informants of the opposite sex in a private place unless accompanied by at least one additional officer or with prior approval of the Investigations Commander.
-Officers may meet informants of the opposite sex alone in an occupied public place such as a restaurant.
-When contacting informants of either sex for the purpose of making payments officers shall arrange for the presence of another officer.
+- (a) Officers shall not withhold the identity of an informant from their superiors - (b) Identities of informants shall otherwise be kept confidential - (c) Criminal activity by informants shall not be condoned - (d) Informants shall be told they are not acting as police officers, employees or agents of the Santa Cruz Police Department, and that they shall not represent themselves as such - (e) The relationship between officers and informants shall always be ethical and professional - (f) Social contact shall be avoided unless necessary to conduct an official investigation, and only with prior approval of the Investigations Commander - (g) Officers shall not meet with informants unless accompanied by at least one additional officer or with prior approval of a Watch Commander.
+When contacting informants for the purpose of making payments officers shall arrange for the presence of another officer.